 Hip Laxity Screening (JPS Screening)

-We will collect both a blood and urine sample from your puppy at the time of the final puppy vaccines.
-A CBC, biochemical profile, and urinalysis will be submitted to the laboratory for testing.
+We will collect both a blood and often a urine sample from your puppy at one of the later vaccine visits.
 This will help us identify any pre-existing problems before anesthesia and surgery.
+This can often be done at the same time as their tick-disease screening that is done before their first Lyme vaccine.

 Regular Parasite Prevention & Control

 Your puppy will live longer and may not have to have costly dental procedures if you can maintain excellent oral health in his or her mouth by daily tooth brushing.
-We also recommend the regular use of several kibbles of Hill’s T/D diet given as a treat for your puppy to prevent dental disease once his or her adult teeth have come in, usually by 6 months of age.
+We also recommend the regular use of dental treats or several kibbles of dental diet given as treats for your puppy to prevent dental disease once his or her adult teeth have come in, usually by 6 months of age.
+Hill’s Science Diet and Royal Canin make some great options.

 *Due to the increasing costs of veterinary products and technology, our prices are subject to change.